 HAMBURG: Hamburg is considered by some to be the most beautiful city in Germany.
 Take a look at our tips on the things to do in Hamburg and form your own opinion.

 Dresden: Dresden is one of the most beautiful cities in Germany.
-Get inspired with tips on sights and attractions to visit in Dresden.
+Get inspired with tips on things to do in Dresden.

 GERMAN ALPS: Germany has carved out a beautiful part of the Alps for itself.
 What to do and what hiking trails to take in the German Alps can be found in a separate article.